 #6 – 4 Wheeled Walkers

-This type of walkers has 4 wheels - one on each leg.
+This type of walker has 4 wheels – one on each leg.
 This keeps the user from having to pick it up every time they take a step.
 Instead, the walker glides along with them as they take each step.
 This saves energy along with arm and shoulder muscles.
-Users of 4 wheeled walkers need to control each part of their steps to keep the walker from rolling to fast.
+Users of 4 wheeled walkers need to control each part of their steps to keep the walker from rolling too fast.
 They must keep the walker from getting away from them too.
 Rollators discussed below are also called 4 wheel walkers sometimes.
 You can read more about 4 wheeled walkers with seats in this article.

 One of the next types of walkers for the elderly that developed were seat walkers for the elderly.
 Initially, these were just standard folding walkers with seats that snapped onto the sidebars.
 They eventually developed into the rollators that seniors use today.

 Rollators are really just 4 wheeled walkers with a seat.
 The seat is handy for someone who can walk some but needs to stop and rest every now and then because they tire easily or lose their breath.
 With a rollator, they can lock it so it doesn’t roll and then turn around and sit down on the seat.
 Once they have rested, the user stands back up, unlocks the rollator, and they are ready to go again.
 They also have larger wheels and are better for use outside.
 These rolling walkers with seats are larger than a typical walker though.
 Sometimes, they may not fit in areas that a regular walker will.
 The best rollator walkers are a huge help to regaining mobility for an elderly person who just needs a little help.

 There are other kinds of walkers that have been designed for very specific uses or to solve very specific problems.
 Some of these specialty walkers for the elderly are: